syncfusion-content/windowsforms-docs/WindowsForms/ColorUI/faq/How-to-add-a-ColorUI-Control-to-a-Popup-Menu.md

    {:prettyprint}

-> Note: You can close the popup whenever a color is selected at run time.
+N> You can close the popup whenever a color is selected at run time.
 This is done using ColorUIControl.ColorSelected Event.